Raymond Hill (musician): Life and career

 In October 1952, Hill recorded a session at Sun Studio with his own band Raymond Hill and his Jump For Joy, including Turner's former guitarist Willie Kizart.
 Sam Phillps offered the tapes to Chess Records and they were rejected.
 It was in the midst of Phillips falling out with the Chess brothers.
 The recordings were later released on the compilation albums Sun: The Roots Of Rock: Volume 3: Delta Rhythm Kings in 1976, Sun: The Roots Of Rock: Volume 11: Memphis Blues Sounds released in 1977, and Sun Records: The Blues Years 1950-1956 in 1984.
 Hill's band enjoyed some success back in Clarksdale and he held a disc jockey position at WROX to promote his band.
 The local Clarksdale Press Register newspaper reported that Hill was chief of the hepcats.
 Hill also recorded with Turner's band, featuring Turner on guitar and Billy "The Kid" Emerson on piano, releasing the single "The Snuggle"/"Bourbon Street Jump" under his own name on Sun in 1954, both sides being instrumentals.

 Between 1952 and 1955, Hill played on records with Clayton Love (Aladdin, 1952), Little Junior Parker (Modern, 1952/Sun, 1953), Billy "The Kid" Emerson (Sun, 1054), and Jesse Knight (Checker, 1954).
 While in Chicago, he also accompanied Dennis "Long Man" Binder (United, 1955), before rejoining Turner's Kings of Rhythm.

 In 1955, Hill returned to working in Turner's band on a full-time basis and moved to East St. Louis where Turner had relocated.
 The Kings of Rhythm played all around the Greater St. Louis area and became a popular nightclub attraction.
 In 1957, Hill began a relationship with the band's new vocalist, 17-year-old Ann Bullock, then known as Little Ann and later as Tina Turner.
 Together they had a child, Raymond Craig (August 20, 1958 – July 3, 2018), who was later adopted by Ike Turner and renamed Craig Raymond Turner.
 Before the birth of his son, Hill broke his ankle during a wrestling match with vocalist Carlson Oliver and left the band, returning to Clarksdale.

-Hill toured with Albert King in the 1960s.
+In 1958, Hill played with Tommy B. and his Teardrops.
+He toured with Albert King in the 1960s.
 In 1979, he recorded an EP ("Going Down" / "Cotton Fields - Boss Man") with his wife Lillie Hill, which was released in 1980 for the newly founded High Water Recording Company, then he left the music business.

 Death

 Hill died at the age of 62 from congestive heart failure in Clarksdale on April 16, 1996.
-According to his obituary in The Commercial Appeal, he was survived by a daughter, Cathy Mitchell; two sons, Craig Turner and Ronald Turner; a sister, Marian Montgomery; two brothers, Aubrey Hill and Charles Hill Jr.; and an aunt who cared for him, Evelyn Jarrett.
+According to his obituary in The Commercial Appeal, he was survived by a daughter, Cathy Mitchell; a son, Craig Turner; a sister, Marian Montgomery; two brothers, Aubrey Hill and Charles Hill Jr.; and an aunt who cared for him, Evelyn Jarrett.

-His son with Tina Turner, Craig Turner, died from an apparent suicide in 2018.
+His biological son with Tina Turner, Craig Turner, died from an apparent suicide in 2018.